 Wear protective clothing

 When you’re not in the safety of your tent or net, make sure you have the right clothing to keep your skin protected.
 As a general rule, mosquitoes are more attracted to dark clothing, so it’s a good idea to wear light colored clothing.
 Long sleeves and pants are also key.
 If you’re worried about the heat, invest in some light weight, loose-fitting shirts and pants from an outdoor outfitter.
 For an additional line of defense, check out clothing that is made with insect repellent in the fabric itself.
-With this gear, you might even be able to get away with not wearing bug spray.
+With this gear, you might even be able to get away with not wearing bug repellent.
 If you’ll be in a highly-concentrated mosquito area, a head net would also be a great accessory to have.

 Make sure your scent doesn’t attract mosquitoes